 - A data store configured in a given realm in AM that has been configured to load profiles from your directory service.
-See Setup Guide › Identity Stores and How do I create a user data store in AM (All versions) using ssoadm? for further information.
+See Identity stores and How do I create a user data store in AM (All versions) using ssoadm? for further information.

 - An LDAP or AD authentication module that has been configured to authenticate users against your directory service.
 This module should be part of the chain that is set as the organizational chain to use in the realm.
-See Authentication and Single Sign-On Guide › Authentication Modules and Chains for further information.
+See Authentication modules and chains for further information.